Home โ€บ Interests โ€บ Adventure Travel

 The nights in Reykjavik, the capital of Iceland, last up to 20 hours during the winter months.
 That provides plenty of opportunities to see green, red and purple lights in the dark sky.

-Grotta Lighthouse and Kvika Foot Bath are great places in the vicinity of Reykjavik to see the northern lights.
+Grotta Lighthouse and Kvika Foot Bath are excellent places near Reykjavik to view the Northern Lights.
 If you don’t want to go out of town, city parks can also serve as suitable places for observation.
-By the way, aurora season in Iceland lasts from September to April.
+The aurora season in Iceland lasts from September to April.

 Author Bio: Based in Serbia in Europe, Marija Stojanovic Petkovski worked as a journalist but realized writing about the most beautiful places in the world is something that inspires her.
 She is sure that a pint of good craft beer perfectly accompanies a tasty home-made lasagne.
 In her spare time, she enjoys playing with her children and spending time outdoors with her family.